TV Tropes Needs Your Help

 - The American Federalist Party collapsed shortly after 1816; James Monroe won the 1820 Presidential election essentially without opposition, winning 228 of 231 electoral votes.
 Eventually, the Federalists were replaced by the Whigs, who themselves collapsed a few years later and were replaced by the modern Republicans.

 - In Canada, when the Progressive Conservatives wound up so hated they got reduced to only 2 seats in 1993 and died off.
 The Liberals didn't have many problems governing for the rest of The Nineties.
-At one point, their official opposition was the Bloc Québecois, a party whose main goal is to secede Québec from Canada.
+At one point, their official opposition was the Bloc Québecois, a party whose main goal is to have Québec from Canada.

 - Not unexpected.
 Canada was under the effect of a widespread recession which had started in 1987.
 It had started in the United States and went on to include Canada, Australia, the United Kingdom and (to a lesser extent) the rest of Europe and Japan.
 Unemployment in Canada had risen to unprecedented levels and the governing Progressive Conservatives were accused of failing to do anything about it.
 While the United States' economy had started recovering by 1992, in Canada the recession lasted to 1995.